ShirleyR12/deviceId/README.md

-# deviceId
+# Device Id
-## Test application to get the user's device ID
+Test application to get the user's device ID

 ## Site where I got the return references for the different types of devices